COMM 201 - Introduction to Communication Studies (3 Hours)

 COMM 312 - Communication in Organizations (3 Hours)

-Work-life balance is a current buzzword for good reason.
-The average adult will spend 12 out of a 40-year career span in the workplace.
+The average adult will spend 12 years out of a 40-year career span in the workplace.
+Therefore, understanding how to engage with others in this context is vitally important.
 This course seeks to interrogate communicative behavior and issues in contemporary organizations.
 Students will discuss the guiding theories in the organizational communication field, focusing on communication patterns and practices.
-Topics covered include socialization processes, organizations as culture, power, the dark side of work relationships, emotion at work, and diversity processes in the 21st century organization.
+Topics covered include socialization processes, organizations as culture, power, the dark side of work relationships, emotions at work, and diversity processes in the 21st century organization.
 Offered alternate years.
-Cross list: BUSN 312.
 C21:OC.

 COMM 313 - Rhetoric of Place and Space (3 Hours)

 Communication happens in everyday spaces and places.
-Therefore, the ways we think about, organize, produce, and participate in space and place matter for nature, culture, and society.
-With a focus on the Mid-Atlantic region, this class uses a rhetorical lens to better understand how public memory is mobilized in, by, and with space and place to shape environments.
-We will study various public and private urban, suburban, rural, and digital spaces and places including monuments, memorials, museums, parks, colleges, and more.
-Oral, visual, textual, and other creative assignments will culminate in a semester-long digital humanities project.
+The ways we think about, organize, produce, and participate in space and place matter for nature, culture, and society.
+With a focus on the MidAtlantic region, this class uses a rhetorical lens to better understand how public memory is mobilized in and by places and spaces.
+We will study various physical and digital spaces and places, including monuments, memorials, museums, parks, colleges, and more.
 Offered alternate years.

 Prerequisite(s): Not open to freshmen